magerx/wallofsheeps/README.md

 ╭─~/Coding/Projects/web/wallofsheep/express_app on master✔ using ╰─± npm install & npm start
 ```
-Now, You can wait for the comming sheep :smile:
+Now, You can wait for the comming sheep

 Work in progress
 ================